EnviroSentinel

 Every Cybersentinelz program is interconnected.
 Scholars train while building in workshops.
 Ambassadors teach what chapters practice.
 Builds tie everything together into deployable, real-world systems.

-Cybersentinelz Scholars trains students for professional certifications in cybersecurity and engineering.
-When a student completes our course, we cover the cost of their exam — removing the financial barrier that keeps talented students out of the field.
+We train students for professional certifications in networking and engineering.
+When a student completes the course, we cover the cost of their exam - removing the financial barrier that keeps talented students out of the field.

 Certification tracks include